Nancy may not always be the first city that comes to mind when planning a trip to France.

 There’s also a large exhibit on the works of Émile Gallé, who was one of the founders of the Art Nouveau movement.

-But what made this museum particularly interesting was the self-guided tour.
+But what made this museum particularly interesting for me was the self-guided tour.

 Helpful Tip: The École de Nancy Museum is a 35-minute walk from downtown Nancy.